Patient & Visitor Information

 WakeMed encourages the involvement of patients and their authorized representatives in all aspects of their health care experience.
 In fact, feedback about how we are doing is very important to the staff at WakeMed.
-It not only helps with our ongoing quality improvement initiatives, it helps us to recognize those who have provided outstanding quality of care and service.
+It not only helps with our ongoing quality improvement initiatives, it helps us recognize those who have provided outstanding quality of care and service.
 Please feel free to share your compliments and concerns with the staff delivering your care, the department manager, or WakeMed's chief operating officer at 919-350-8104.
-If you have a concern regarding the quality of your care or about patient safety, and our management staff has been unable to help you resolve that concern, you may contact the Joint Commission's Office of Quality Monitoring by calling 1-800-994-6610 or by e-mailing email@example.com.
+If you have a concern regarding the quality of your care or patient safety and our management staff has been unable to help you resolve that concern, you may contact the Joint Commission's Office of Quality Monitoring at 1-800-994-6610 or email@example.com.

 Patient's Rights & Responsibilities